-You don’t need to register the bike and you don’t need to have insurance (although we’d recommend having insurance that covers theft, personal accident and third-party liability as a minimum – we’ve got a guide to choosing the best bicycle insurance for your needs).
-You are also not legally required to wear a helmet.
+You don’t need to register the bike and you don’t need to have insurance (although we’d recommend having insurance that covers theft, personal accident and third-party liability as a minimum).
+We’ve got a guide to choosing the best bicycle insurance for your needs and you can even buy specific electric bike insurance policies.

 You can ride an ebike anywhere you are permitted to ride a regular bike.
 That includes on roads, cycle lanes and bridle paths.
 As with a non-electric bicycle, you’re not allowed to ride on pavements, unless they’re designated for mixed cycle and pedestrian use.
 You have to obey the Highway Code too, including stop signs and traffic lights.